redbubble/devon/README.md

 ### All app repos live in the same place

 By default, that place is `~/src`.
-You can override that by creating a config file called `.devon.yaml` in your home directory, with contents like this:
+You can override that by creating a config file called `devon.yaml` in your `~/.config` directory, with contents like this:

 ```yaml
 source-code-base-dir: /path/to/your/code